bytodocs/cw-docs/how-to-guides/how-to-integrate-postmates-with-cloudwaitress.md

 *   **What if I already have a Postmates account and are on their app?
 Do I still need a developer account?**

-    You should already have access to the Developer section of Postmates, and all you will need to do is copy the existing keys into the CloudWaitress Admin Dashboard.
+    You should already have access to the Developer section of Postmates, and all you will need to do is copy the existing keys into the BYTO Admin Dashboard.